cassiotbatista/rwa-wdm-sim/README.md

-# RWA WDM SLE GA
+# Routing and Wavelength Assignment using a Genetic Algorithm
 [Paper](https://link.springer.com/chapter/10.1007%2F978-3-319-65340-2_35):
-A Genetic Algorithm (GA) for Routing and Wavelength Assignment (RWA) in All-Optical Wavelength Division Multiplexing (WDM) Networks with Static Traffic (SLE, which stands for _Static Lightpath Establishment_)
+A Genetic Algorithm (GA) Approach for Routing and Wavelength Assignment (RWA) in All-Optical Wavelength Division Multiplexing (WDM) Networks with Static Traffic (SLE, which stands for _Static Lightpath Establishment_)

+This repo basically basically covers the routing and wavelength assignment problem with the following algorithms:

+* Routing
+...
+1. Dijkstra's algorithm
+...
+2. Yen's algorithm (also known as K-shortest path algorithm)

+* Wavelength Assignment
+...
+1. First-fit algorithm
+...
+2. Vertex coloring algorithm

+* RWA as one
+...
+1. General Objective Function
+...
+2. Genetic algorithm (ours :)

 ## Citation